Detailed Explanation of Component Decorator Identifiers

 text : string;

-@property("any")// Any type will only be serialized and cannot be displayed and edited.
+@property("any")// Any type will only be serialized, not displayed or edited.

 a : any;